WWOOF vs HelpX

 To sign up to WWOOFing and browse the host database, simply set up an account on the WWOOF NZ website.

-Free membership is given to hosts and volunteers.
+Free membership is given to volunteers.
 The free membership for volunteers is only a taster of the listings.
 The volunteer cannot get the contact details for a host without buying a membership of NZ$36 for two years.
 By paying for the membership, volunteers get the same information as they would on the WWOOF NZ website listings.
 Plus, there are extra categories of work, especially working in a hostel for accommodation.
 This is ideal for those looking for other work for accommodation options where they can choose to hone different skills, rather than exclusively farming.

 To sum up…